ggetz/lunar-rabbit-website/_posts/2017-08-03-Environment-Procedural-Generation-Part-I.md

 (startHeight – endHeight)/2 + Random.Range (-roughness, roughness)
 {% endhighlight %}

-`(startHeight – endHeight)/2` gives the height that the midpoint should be at on a line from the start position to the end position.
+"`(startHeight – endHeight)/2`" gives the height that the midpoint should be at on a line from the start position to the end position.

-`Random.Range (-roughness, roughness)` represents the random displacement that is applied to the midpoint’s height.
+"`Random.Range (-roughness, roughness)`" represents the random displacement that is applied to the midpoint’s height.
 The greater the value of roughness, the more varied the terrain will look.

 ![](http://lunarrabbit.com/img/posts/TerrainGenerationPost/Roughness.gif)